-- (aa) by acquiring foreign currency denominated portfolio assets in Africa directly through foreign currency transfers from South Africa.
-A separate registered fund or collective investment scheme in South Africa sanctioned by the Financial Sector Conduct Authority is preferred in instances where the institutional investor wishes to obtain direct African exposure by means of a pooling arrangement (e.g. an African fund set up specifically by a managing institution).
-It is, however, not a requirement that such a direct African exposure should always be undertaken through a separate fund (registered or unregistered). - (bb) by acquiring African assets indirectly through investments with another domestic institutional investor; or - (cc) indirectly by acquiring approved inward listed investments, excluding inward listed shares, listed on the JSE Limited and classified as 'African'.
+- (aa) directly by acquiring foreign currency denominated portfolio assets in Africa through foreign currency transfers from South Africa.
+A collective investment scheme in South Africa sanctioned by the Financial Sector Conduct Authority is preferred in instances where the institutional investor wishes to obtain direct African exposure by means of a pooling arrangement (e.g. an African fund set up specifically by a managing institution); - (bb) indirectly by acquiring approved inward listed debt instruments listed on a South African exchange and classified as 'African'.

-Institutional investors may apply to the Financial Surveillance Department through an Authorised Dealer to acquire indirect African exposure through a foreign registered fund mandated to invest into Africa.
-The fund should be mandated to invest at least 75 per cent of funds under management into Africa.
-A copy of the mandate or prospectus must accompany such application.

-Applications will also be considered in instances, where institutional investors obtain indirect African exposure through investments in instruments issued by African entities that are listed on non-African exchanges to raise funds earmarked for use in Africa.
+- (cc) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through a foreign registered fund mandated to invest into Africa.
+The foreign registered fund should be mandated to invest at least 75 per cent of funds under management into Africa.
+A copy of the mandate or prospectus must accompany such application; or - (dd) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through investments in instruments issued by African entities that are listed on non-African exchanges to raise funds earmarked for use in Africa.